Where not to scrimp on your renovation

 TIP No. 4: Don’t tighten your belt with ironmongery

 If you are on a budget, then the slightly sad reality is you can’t upgrade every item to the higher end of the price spectrum.
 If you do – even with small bits here and there – you run the risk of going over budget, and fast!
 However, there is a place for considering a small upgrade on an item you’re in contact with every day.
-Namely: ironmongery.
+Namely: Ironmongery.

 Selecting the cheapest option for door handles can be a mistake as you need them to be robust and withstand the everyday use.
 We recommend getting a sample of your chosen ironmongery and checking how it feels and looks before pressing the go ahead button.

-Project by Hut Architecture
+Image credit: Hut Architecture

-Plank Hardware
+Image credit: Plank Hardware

 TIP No. 5: Don’t save on design